Miguel Gómez (pitcher)

-Miguel Angel Gómez Martínez (born May 31, 1974) is a former minor league baseball pitcher who has been a mainstay on the Panama national baseball team in the early 21st century.
+Miguel Ángel Gómez Martínez (born May 31, 1974) is a Panamanian former professional baseball pitcher.
+He played in the Chinese Professional Baseball League (CPBL) for the Brother Elephants.
+He was a mainstay on the Panama national baseball team in the early 21st century.
 He was on Panama's roster in the 2006 World Baseball Classic.

 Career

 Amateur career

-Miguel Gomez started his amateur career in Panama Metro youth system, later signed in 1992 by Toronto Blue Jays organization.
+Gómez started his amateur career in Panama Metro youth system, later signed in 1992 by Toronto Blue Jays organization.

 Since 2009 plays for Bocas del Toro baseball team aka Turtle-men on the Panama National Baseball Championship, achieving four straight finals with them.
 In 2009 and 2010 as the number one starter of the team, since 2011 as main closer.

 On Game 7 of the 2012 season, saved the game for Bocas del Toro, to win their first national title in 51 years on a dramatic 5:50 hours game.

 In the 2013 Finals, on Game 6 was brought as emergency starter and shutout Chiriqui for 6.2 innings, the game finished 1–0, and could be his best career performance.